gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     dat <- read.table('pi_test.sites.pi', header=TRUE) # or whatever you named your file.
     plot(dat$PI~dat$POS)

 X axis is position, Y axis is Pi.
+Well that's a pretty ugly and hard to interpret plot.
+Can you make a better one?

 # Calculate Fst